madaxe05/Collusion/README.md

 **🎮 How to Play**

--Arrow Keys: Move the player (red square).
+-Arrow Keys: Move the player (red square).<br>
--Collide with the target (blue square) to earn points.
+-Collide with the target (blue square) to earn points.<br>
--Avoid obstacles (green rectangles) as they block your movement.
+-Avoid obstacles (green rectangles) as they block your movement.<br>
--Game Over: The game ends when the timer reaches 0 or when the score reaches a winning threshold (10+ points).
+-Game Over: The game ends when the timer reaches 0 or when the score reaches a winning threshold (10+ points).<br>
--Restart: Press SPACE to start a new game or Q to quit.
+-Restart: Press SPACE to start a new game or Q to quit.<br>

 ---